PasiSalenius/LightMQTT/README.md

 Usage
 ----

-Initialize your MQTT client with the MQTT server host and port, and othen optional parameters
+Initialize your MQTT client with the MQTT server host and port, and other optional parameters

 ```swift